-A being to illuminate the invisible, Paul Blomkamp has been enamoured with the idea of transmitting energy into works of art for over 50 years.
-Whether it be slashes and dashes of straight lines of vivid colour, intimate scenes of domestic tedium or the holiness of light flowing through a stained-glass window, Blomkamp’s art reveals a desire to make visible that which is often obscure.
+Whether it be slashes and dashes of straight lines of vivid colour, intimate scenes of domestic tedium or the holiness of light flowing through a stained-glass window, Paul Blomkamp’s artworks reveal a desire to make visible that which is often obscure.